petergridge/Irrigation-Card/README.md

 ## Installation
 HACS installation
-* Will be available on HACS soon but you can add it a custom repository.
+* Will be available on HACS, you can add it a custom repository.

 Manual install
 * Ensure you have advanced mode enabled in Home Assistant